vpejovic/GeofencingApp/README.md

 ```

 Exceptionally, for the dwell transition you should also set the delay before the action is triggered.
 This ensures that the notification is not triggered if a user simply passes by the gym.
 Use: `setLoiteringDelay(1000)`

-Think how would you implement setting the geofence parameters for each of the three locations without having too much redundant code.

 To build and return the `GeofenceRequest`, you just need to put the `Geofence` in a list and call the request builder: